Beiufin/qmk_firmware/users/beiufin/readme.md

 To have leds be set per layer based on an led map, initialize an ledmap in the keymap as follows `const uint8_t PROGMEM ledmap[][RGB_MATRIX_LED_COUNT][3]`.
 The first dimension is the layer, is the led index and the third is the HSV for the led.

+Index 0 of this is never used as it is the base layer.
+**TODO**: adjust this so there isn't an unused RGB_MATRIX_LED_COUNT*3 bytes being taken up by index 0.

 ## User functions

 When using the beiufin userspace, the `*_user` functions in the keymaps should be replaced with `*_keymap` function.